Chau7 vs Terminal.app

 Consistent with macOS

 Native text selection, native scrolling, native window management.
-Terminal.app behaves like every other macOS app because it literally is one, built by the same team that built the OS.
+Terminal.app behaves like every other macOS app because it literally is one.

 No learning curve